3 Ways To Make A Sling For Your Arm - WikiHow

 9. Step 9 Maintain good posture while you wear your sling.
 9 Maintain good posture while you wear your sling.
 A sling transfers the weight of your injured arm onto your upper back and neck.
 This added burden can cause back and neck strain—even if you don't experience serious strain, over time, you'll probably notice that your sling causes the area between your shoulder blades to become fatigued.
 Lessen this effect by maintaining proper, erect posture.[12]
 See below for brief posture instructions:

-• When you stand while wearing your sling, keep your back straight and your shoulders in a pulled-back but relaxed position.
+• When standing, keep your back straight and your shoulders in a pulled-back but relaxed position.
 Keep your chin up and avoid slouching.

-• When you sit while wearing your sling, keep your back against the chair's backrest, if there is one.
+• When sitting, keep your back against the chair's backrest, if there is one.
 Keep your back straight and upright.
 Keep your head and chin up so that your neck stays straight.
 Keep your feet planted on the ground.
 Don't sink into a slump or slouch.
 If you can comfortably support your arm on the chair's armrest, you may do so.

 • If at any point while wearing a sling, you experience severe back or neck pain, see a doctor.
 Avoid wearing a sling if you have a known neck or back ailment.